Nik Bentel's latest project is a surreal take on the supermarket trolley

 Want to add more newsletters?

 When artist and designer Nik Bentel is asked to describe Lidl, the first word he uses is 'confident'.
-'The logo, the colours, the typography, it’s bold and instantly recognizable,' he says.
+'The logo, the colours, the typography, it’s bold and instantly recognisable,' he says.
 'There’s no dilution.
 It knows exactly what it is.'

 And while the low-cost German supermarket chain might be an unlikely pairing for a high-profile design collaboration, Bentel just managed to transform the blue and yellow branding and popular mundane aesthetic into something playful, surreal and rather desirable.